 The Uconnect® Phone allows ongoing calls to be transferred from your mobile phone to the Uconnect® Phone without terminating the call.

-To transfer an ongoing call from your Uconnect® Phone paired mobile phone to the Uconnect® Phone or vice versa using Voice Command:

-1. Push the Voice Command www button and say "Transfer Call."
+To transfer an ongoing call from your Uconnect® Phone paired mobile phone to the Uconnect® Phone or vice versa, push the Voice Command the button and say "Transfer Call."